-No. Features Tier 2 Tier 2 Tier 2 1 Issuer ProCredit Holding AG & Co.
+No. Features Tier 2 Tier 2 1 lssuer ProCredit Holding AG & Co.
 KGaA, Germany ProCredit Holding AG & Co.
-KGaA, Germany ProCredit Holding AG & Co.
-KGaA, Germany 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Private placement Private placement Private placement 3 Governing law(s) of the instrument Germany Germany Germany Regulatory treatment 4 Transitional CRR rules Tier 2 Tier 2 Tier 2 5 Post-transitional CRR rules Tier 2 Tier 2 Tier 2 6 Eligible at solo/(sub-)consolidated/solo & (sub-)consolidated Solo and consolidated Solo and consolidated Solo and consolidated 7 Instrument type (types to be specified by each jurisdiction) Subordinated note Subordinated note Subordinated note 8 Amount recognised in regulatory capital (as of 31 December 2016) EUR 0.7 million EUR 5.7 million EUR 2.1 million 9 Nominal amount of instrument (issuing currency) USD 0.8 millon USD 6.0 million USD 2.3 million Nominal amount of instrument (reporting currency) EUR 0.7 million EUR 5.7 million EUR 2.1 million 9a Issue price 100 100 100 9b Redemption price 100 100 100 10 Accounting classification Liability - amortised cost Liability - amortised cost Liability - amortised cost 11 Original date of issuance 29.04.2016 29.04.2016 29.04.2016 12 Perpetual or dated Dated Dated Dated 13 Original maturity date 29.04.2026 29.04.2026 29.04.2026 14 Issuer call subject to prior supervisory approval Yes Yes Yes 15 Optional call date; contingent call dates; and redemption amount 29 April 2021 within 30 days; Regulatory/tax event call within 30-60 days; Redemption price: at nominal amount 29 April 2021 within 30 days; Regulatory/tax event call within 30-60 days; Redemption price: at nominal amount 29 April 2021 within 30 days; Regulatory/tax event call within 30-60 days; Redemption price: at nominal amount 16 Subsequent call dates, if applicable From 29 April 2021 at any interest payment date (by giving not less than 30 days notice) From 29 April 2021 at any interest payment date (by giving not less than 30 days notice) From 29 April 2021 at any interest payment date (by giving not less than 30 days notice) Coupons/dividends 17 Fixed or floating dividend/coupon Floating Floating Floating 18 Coupon rate and any related index 6-month Libor +4.50% 6-month Libor + 4.50% 6-month Libor + 4.50% 19 Existence of a dividend stopper No No No 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Mandatory Mandatory Mandatory 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Mandatory Mandatory Mandatory 21 Existence of step up or other incentive to redeem No No No 22 Noncumulative or cumulative Noncumulative Noncumulative Noncumulative 23 Convertible or non-convertible Non-convertible Non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A N/A N/A 25 If convertible, fully or partially N/A N/A N/A 26 If convertible, conversion rate N/A N/A N/A 27 If convertible, mandatory or optional conversion N/A N/A N/A 28 If convertible, specify instrument type convertible into N/A N/A N/A 29 If convertible, specify issuer of instrument it converts into N/A N/A N/A No No No 30 Write-down features 30 Write-down features If write-down, write-down trigger(s) N/A N/A N/A N/A N/A N/A N/A 31 If write-down, write-down trigger(s) N/A - 31 32 If write-down, write-down trigger(s) If write-down, full or partial N/A N/A N/A N/A 31 32 33 If write-down, write-down trigger(s) If write-down, full or partial If write-down, permanent or temporary N/A N/A N/A N/A N/A N/A N/A 31 32 33 34 If write-down, write-down trigger(s) If write-down, full or partial If write-down, permanent or temporary If temporary write-down, description of write-up mechanism Position in subordination hierarchy in liquidation N/A N/A N/A N/A N/A N/A N/A
+KGaA, Germany 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Private placement Private placement 3 Governing law(s) of the instrument German Law German Law Regulatory treatment 4 Transitional CRR rules Tier 2 Tier 2 5 Post-transitional CRR rules Tier 2 Tier 2 6 Eligible at solo/(sub-)consolidated/solo & (sub-)consolidated Solo and consolidated Solo and consolidated 7 Instrument type (types to be specified by each jurisdiction) Subordinated note Subordinated note 8 Amount recognised in regulatory capital (as of 31 December 2017) EUR 1.9 million EUR 5.0 million 9 Nominal amount of instrument (issuing currency) USD 2.3 million EUR 5.0 million Nominal amount of instrument (reporting currency) EUR 1.9 million EUR 5.0 million 9a Issue price 100 100 9b Redemption price 100 100 10 Accounting classification Liability - amortised cost Liability - amortised cost 11 Original date of issuance 29.04.2016 31.05.2016 12 Perpetual or dated Dated Dated 13 Original maturity date 29.04.2026 31.05.2026 14 Issuer call subject to prior supervisory approval Yes Yes 15 Optional call date; contingent call dates; and redemption amount 29.04.2021; Regulatory/tax event call within 30-60 days; Redemption price: at nominal amount 31.05.2021; Regulatory/tax event call within 30-60 days; Redemption price: at nominal amount 16 Subsequent call dates, if applicable From 29.04.2021 at any interest payment date From 31.05.2021 at any interest payment date Coupons/dividends 17 Fixed or floating dividend/coupon Floating Floating 18 Coupon rate and any related index 6-month Libor + 4.50 % 6-month Euribor + 4.50 % 19 Existence of a dividend stopper No No 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Mandatory Mandatory 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Mandatory Mandatory 21 Existence of step up or other incentive to redeem No No 22 Noncumulative or cumulative Noncumulative Noncumulative 23 Convertible or non-convertible Non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A N/A 25 If convertible, fully or partially N/A N/A 26 If convertible, conversion rate N/A N/A 27 If convertible, mandatory or optional conversion N/A N/A 28 If convertible, specify instrument type convertible into N/A N/A 29 If convertible, specify issuer of instrument it converts into N/A N/A 30 Write-down features No No 31 If write-down, write-down trigger(s) N/A N/A 32 If write-down, full or partial N/A N/A 33 If write-down, permanent or temporary N/A N/A 34 If temporary write-down, description of write-up mechanism N/A N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) 36 Non-compliant transitioned features No No If yes, specify non-compliant features N/A N/A